furkansoyturk/django-example-questions/readme.md

 ----

- - After you download repo, in root folder run:
+ - After download the repo, you need to run command below in the root folder:
   ```sh
     docker-compose up
   ```